 Stated herein are the rules and regulations governing the submission of disputes involving businesses to Arbitration Resolution Services, Inc. (ARS).
 The rules and regulations stated herein have been designed for the benefit of the parties and are intended to ensure the quick, accurate and unbiased rendering of decisions.
 Any party who submits either an Application for arbitration to ARS (called an Applicant) or a Response to an Application (called the Respondent) for arbitration must agree to be bound by any decision rendered and all of the rules and regulations stated herein.

 SECTION 1: GENERAL PROVISIONS

 1.1 Any company that provides goods or services to an individual, extends credit or grants loans of any type to an individual or is a landlord who is owed money by an individual who is/was a tenant may submit a claim as an Applicant to ARS for binding arbitration provided that the agreement with the individual contains an arbitration clause for the resolution of disputes or absent a written agreement to arbitrate, both parties agree to submit the dispute to binding arbitration with ARS.
 Where there is a written agreement between the parties, ARS strongly recommends that the agreement’s arbitration provision be highlighted and that the individual have the option at the time of execution to opt out of the arbitration process.

 1.2 Any party to a dispute may submit a claim to ARS provided that there is a contract between them which contains an arbitration provision for the resolution of disputes.
 If there is no provision all parties must agree to submit the dispute through arbitration with ARS.

-1.3 In the event that the parties to a dispute agree to submit a claim to ARS where one of the parties has previously filed a lawsuit, the party having filed the lawsuit must dismiss the litigation within sixty (60) days of the completed submissions to ARS.
+1.3 In the event that the parties to a dispute agree to submit a claim to ARS where one of the parties has previously filed a lawsuit, the party having filed the lawsuit must dismiss the litigation within sixty (60) business days of the completed submissions to ARS.